 Control Room Operator

-A control room operator will find themselves responsible for a wide range of different tasks within a factory.
+Control room operators will find themselves responsible for a wide range of different tasks within a factory.
 They often work in power generation facilities to maintain equipment, which includes:

 * Steam Turbines